taoteh1221/Slideshow_Crypto_Ticker/README.txt

 ~/reload

-If you have a "goodtft LCD-show" LCD screen and you installed it's drivers, you can now switch between the LCD and your normal monitor by running the command:

-~/display

 You may need to adjust the initial chromium web browser scale size if your screen is NOT 3.5".
 This can be edited with a text editor in:
 /home/pi/dfd-crypto-ticker/scripts/ticker-init.bash